bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 0: 00:32:42

 Right.
-Okay So that was slow scripts.
+Okay so that was slow scripts.
 Are we done with slow scripts?

 Speaker 1: 00:32:49